mit-han-lab/6s965-fall2022/notes/lecture-07-aouyang.md

 - How do we design the search space?
   - There are several heuristics to narrow down the search space before performing the search

-- **RegNet**: uses the cummulative error distribution as a criterior for the search space quality
+- **RegNet**: uses the cumulative error distribution as a criterion for the search space quality
   - image [source](https://arxiv.org/abs/1905.13214)![regnet](./figures/lecture-07/aouyang/regnet.png)
   - The search space represented by the orange curve is the best since most of the models have less than 50% error.
   - Problem with this approach is that we need to collect a lot of data on the neural network accuracies to generate the curves, which requires a lot of training time.